fbzhong/sublime-jslint/README.md

-JSLint for Sublime Text 2 by node-jslint
+node-jslint for Sublime Text 2
 ========================

-This is fork of the project by Robin - "JSLint support for Sublime Text 2 by using jslint4java" (https://github.com/fbzhong/sublime-jslint).
+This project is a fork of Robin(fbzhong)’s - "JSLint support for Sublime Text 2 by using jslint4java" (https://github.com/fbzhong/sublime-jslint).

 Sublime Text 2 (http://www.sublimetext.com/2) is a sophisticated text editor for code, html and prose.
 You'll love the slick user interface and extraordinary features.